Z2PackDev/Z2Pack/doc/source/example_tb.rst

                   tb.vectors.combine([0,-1],[0,-1],0),
                   t1,
                   phase = [1, -1j, 1j, -1])
-    # The second interaction is also inter-sublattice, but with the other
+    # The second hopping is also inter-sublattice, but with the other
     # two orbitals.
 The strength is the same, but the phase is conjugated.
     H.add_hopping(((0, 1), (1, 0)),
                   tb.vectors.combine([0,-1],[0,-1],0),
                   t1,
                   phase = [1, 1j, -1j, -1])

-    # These are intra-sublattice interactions between neighbouring U.C.
+    # These are intra-sublattice hoppings between neighbouring U.C.
-    # Sublattice A has positive, sublattice B negative interaction strength
+    # Sublattice A has positive, sublattice B negative hopping strength
     H.add_hopping((((0, 0), (0, 0)),((0, 1), (0, 1))),
                   tb.vectors.neighbours([0,1]),
                   t2)